Vexa-ai/vexa-lite-deploy/fly/README.md

 ./deploy.sh
 ```

-The script will:
-1. Generate a secure `ADMIN_API_TOKEN` (or use one you provide)
-2. Set all secrets in Fly.io
-3. Deploy the application
+The script will deploy the application

 ### Option 2: Manual deployment